 A proven and effective way to enhance security in schools is to conduct a comprehensive vulnerability assessment.
 These assessments provide an all-inclusive approach to analyzing a school’s climate, physical security, communications systems, and overall preparedness.
 A vulnerability assessment highlights and reinforces what a school is doing right to keep students and staff safe, and highlights potential areas requiring improvement.

 The National School Shield’s Security Assessor Training seeks to facilitate a partnership between schools and local stakeholders in a shared commitment to more secure schools.
 At the conclusion of our training, participants will be adequately primed to conduct standardized school vulnerability assessments and assist schools in recognizing strengths as well as potential vulnerabilities.

 1 in 6 Americans sets foot in our public schools each day

-3 in 10 parents worry about their child's physical safety at school
+24% of parents worry about their children's physical safety at school

 Based on a 2014-2015 school safety survey, only 24% of respondents had conducted a school safety assessment